 How do I use a female condom?

-To insert the condom squeeze the inner ring so that you can push the condom into your vagina as far as it will go.
-Be careful that your fingernails or jewellery do not damage the condom.
+- To insert the condom squeeze the inner ring at the closed end of the condom into your vagina as far as it will go.

 - The outer ring stays outside of your vaginal opening.
 The condom will loosely line the inside of your vagina.